alex0ptr/fargate-bastion/README.md

 ./install.sh [stack-name]
 ```

-Naming the stack is optional, but is required if you intend to deploy multiple stacks or want to redeploy directly after deletion (S3 resource names may be not available directly after deletion).
-If you choose a custom stackname during creation you must provide it in the following script executions.
+Naming the stack is optional, but is required if you intend to deploy multiple stacks or want to redeploy directly after deletion (S3 resource names may not be available directly after deletion).
+If you choose a custom stackname during creation you must provide it again in the following executions.

 After stack creation you need to upload your public key:
 ```